Will Smith Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in MLB.
+- The White Sox pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.59).
+- The White Sox's 4.59 team ERA ranks 23rd across all league pitching staffs.

-- The White Sox give up the second-most home runs in baseball (96 total, 1.4 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (96 total, 1.4 per game).

+- Cease gets the start for the White Sox, his 15th of the season.
+He is 3-3 with a 4.38 ERA and 81 strikeouts in 74 2/3 innings pitched.

+- The righty's last time out came on Saturday against the Miami Marlins, when he tossed six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.